 You’ve been actively involved in many health initiatives on both a community and national level.
-In your experience what is the best advice you’d give others to get these sorts of outreach projects going?
+In your what is the best advice you’d give others to get these sorts of outreach projects going?

 When I worked with the Vegetarian Society of DC in 2004 to create Eat Smart, which was the first federally funded vegan nutrition program in the country, I had already been doing community cooking classes and lectures in the DC area for about 15 years.
 So I already knew and had worked with the other folks in the field who were doing the same work, and that made it easier to get the word out about Eat Smart and make it successful.
 Collaboration is key.

 Feminism means different things to different people.
 What does it mean to you?

 What impact does empowering women have on society?